 for each $0\le\ell<k_n$.
 This shows that $\tau_x^\phi\big(B(y,2\delta)\big)\ge \tau_{z_i}^\phi\big(B(y,\delta)\big)$ and so, since $y\in\supp\mu$ and $\delta>0$ where arbitrarily chosen, we get $\eta_x^\phi\ge\eta_{z_i}^\phi$ for all $i\in\ZZ^+$.
 Thus $\eta_x^\phi(A)=+\infty$ for all each subset $A$ of $\supp\mu$, since $D=\{z_i\}_{i\in\ZZ^+}$ is dense in $\supp\mu$.
 We proved $\W_\phi\supset Y$.

 This finishes the proof of item (7) of Theorem~\ref{mthm:genericallywild} and completes the proof of Theorem~\ref{mthm:genericallywild}.

-\begin{example} Every geometric Lorenz attractor, the classical Lorenz attractor, and every singular-hyperbolic attractor, admit an ergodic hyperbolic measure which is also physical and, in particular, non-atomic; see \cite{APPV,AraPac2010}.
-Hence, the set of wild hyperbolic points inside these attractors is a topologically generic subset.
+\begin{example} Every geometric Lorenz attractor, the classical Lorenz attractor, and every singular-hyperbolic attractor (also known as Lorenz-like attractors, which generalize the notion of uniform hyperbolicity to invariant sets of flows containing hyperbolic singularities accumulated by regular orbits), admit an ergodic hyperbolic measure which is also physical and, in particular, non-atomic; see \cite{APPV,AraPac2010}.
+Hence, the set of wild historic points inside these attractors is a topologically generic subset.
 In addition, the stable set for this class of attractors also admits a topologically generic set of wild historic points. \end{example}